This is a list of surnames in which the length is 8.

 From name of various English places, derived from Old English blæc

 Venetian name derived from the name of the town of Bondeno in northern Italy.

 From nickname derived from the Piedmontese dialect word borgno

-Refers to a person who cleared land, from old French briser
+Referred to a person who cleared land, from Old French briser

 "to cut" and bois